 - If your health is not good, consult your doctor.

-- Keep up contacts and relationships.
-Accept initiations, invite people to visit, keep in touch with family and friends.
-Find out about local events, clubs and classes.
+- Try to keep in contact with and maintain relationships with other people.
+Find out about local events, groups, clubs and classes.

-- Do not turn to drinking alcohol to get you over this difficult time.
+- Do not turn to drinking alcohol or taking drugs to get you over this difficult time.

 - If you feel you are “stuck” or not coping at all well with your grief, then contact your doctor to discuss this.